opendocsg/slw-judgments-backfill/2010_SGCA_22/report.md

  AUD$91,804.99 for loss of annual leave.

 Dissatisfied with several components of the damages awarded, both parties appealed.
 The Appellant, we would mention in particular, sought to have the award for loss of future earnings set aside, as well as to have the quantum awarded for pre-trial loss of earnings, loss of future earning capacity and loss of annual leave reduced.
 On appeal, the Judge, _inter alia_ , reduced the quantum awarded for pre-trial loss of earnings to AUD$202,061.08, increased the amount awarded for pain, suffering and loss of amenities to $200,000 (an increase of $65,000), and increased the quantum awarded for loss of earning capacity to AUD$50,000.
-The Judge’s detailed reasons for his decision are set out in _Shaw Linda Gillian v Chai Kang Wei Samuel_ [2009] SGHC 187 (“the Judgment”).
+The Judge’s detailed reasons for his decision are set out in _Shaw Linda Gillian v Chai Kang Wei Samuel_ <span class="citation">[2009] SGHC 187</span> (“the Judgment”).

 **Issues on appeal**